marovira/csc305_spring2020/README.md

 In this site you will find the following class materials (per folder):

 * `lectures:` all of the lecture notes.
-Please not that not all lecture notes may be published here.
+Please note that not all lecture notes may be published here.
 If they are, they will usually be published after class.
 * `resources:` lists of books, websites, etc. that you may find useful or